-Courts take into account the circumstances of the accident in order to determine the proper compensation for the damage.
+Courts consider the circumstances of the accident to determine the proper compensation for the damage.
 For example, a person causes a traffic accident which leads to the injury of a driver of another vehicle at night in a rainy weather and in a lack of lighting.
-The court will determine compensation commensurate with the circumstances of the accident, unlike if it occurred in a clear daylight and in a well-illuminated area that includes directional signboards, etc.
+The court would determine compensation commensurate with the circumstances of the accident, unlike if it occurred in a clear daylight and in a well-illuminated area that includes directional signboards, etc.

 A fault or mistake may cause another person to be harmed while performing a legal act or emergency.
 A hypothetical example is:

-A person breaking his neighbor’s water pipes in order to extinguish afire and rescuing those who are trapped by the fire, causing the neighbor to bear the costs of repair and water cuts for days before the repair of the pipes.
+A person breaking his neighbor’s water pipes to extinguish fire and rescuing those who are trapped by the fire, causing the neighbor to bear the costs of repair and water cuts for days before the repair of the pipes.

 In such case, despite the existence of a fault, damage and the causality relationship, the court shall consider in its judgment that the compensation shall only cover the repair costs in the light of the circumstances of a legitimate excuse, namely, that a person was saving the lives of others.

-You can always get the finest legal advice and consultation from our attorneys and legal consultants at Nour Attorneys & Legal Consultants concerning your compensation claims in order to ensure achieving the best possible results.
+You can always get the finest legal advice and consultation from our qualified lawyers at Nour Attorneys Law Firm, concerning your compensation claims to ensure achieving the best possible results.

 Rental Dispute Lawyer DubaiMay 4, 2023